rich-iannone/weathervault/README.md

     years=2024,
     cache_dir="~/weather_cache"
 )

-# weathervault automatically checks:
-# 1. Specified cache_dir (if provided)
-# 2. Current working directory (for existing cached files)
-# 3. Downloads from NOAA if not found
 ```

+Weathervault automatically checks:

+1. Specified cache_dir (if provided)
+2. Current working directory (for existing cached files)

+and if no relevant data files are found, they are downloaded from NOAA.

 ## Data Inventory